allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 The runtime thinks that the infrastructure should look different than it is actually provisioned, reports that it can’t reconcile the state automatically and fails.
 This requires manual intervention which always worsens the user experience.

-At the end of the day Cloud uses different primitives than software does and Infrastructure as a Code can't address that.
+At the end of the day Cloud uses different primitives than software does and Infrastructure as Code can't address that.
 You don’t have atomic operations so provisioning a service can fail or land in an unknown state.
 You also can’t run unit tests for infrastructure without actually running a deployment.
 In essence you have a Schrödingers Cloud - you won’t be sure what will happen until you execute your change.